dgs3/superSnake/README.md

 Mutation is done in a straightforward manner, where a random number of values will be mutated.
 Certain values will be clamped:
 '''
 Angles Are Clamped To 180 degrees
-Time Length To Move To is clamped to 2000 ms
-Time To Pause For is clamped to 2000 ms
+Time To Pause For is clamped to 5000 ms
 '''

 #Fitness Evaluation